Pamela Radkiewicz

 About me

-Working holistically, I see each person as a unique whole — shaped by emotions, thoughts, experiences, and inner stories.
-I’m deeply fascinated by the human psyche and by how relationships form our identity, safety, and sense of belonging.
+Working holistically, I see each person as a unique whole.
+Shaped by emotions, thoughts, experiences and inner stories.
+I’m deeply fascinated by how relationships form our identity, safety and sense of belonging.
 This naturally guides my work: helping clients build healthier and more conscious relationships with themselves and others.

-I support children, adolescents and adults, offering individual therapy and comprehensive diagnostic assessments for ADHD and Autism Spectrum.
+I support children, adolescents and adults, offering individual sessions and comprehensive diagnostic assessments for ADHD and Autism Spectrum.

 After completing my Master’s in Psychology at SWPS University in Poland, I moved to Switzerland.
 As an expat myself, I understand the emotional and cultural challenges of starting life in a new country and how important it is to feel understood and supported.

-I support children, adolescents and adults, offering individual therapy and comprehensive diagnostic assessments for ADHD and Autism Spectrum.
+I support children, adolescents and adults, offering individual sessions and comprehensive diagnostic assessments for ADHD and Autism Spectrum.

 After completing my Master’s in Psychology at SWPS University in Poland, I moved to Switzerland.
 As an expat myself, I understand the emotional and cultural challenges of starting life in a new country and how important it is to feel understood and supported.